Assessment Practices in Medicine: The Good, The Bad and The Very Bad!

 Friday 27th September 2019, 13:00-16:30

-The Medical Education Innovation Network brings to you this half day seminar/workshop that will explore the evolution of assessment methods in undergraduate medical curricula.
-It will provide an overview of the principles of assessment practice within the BMBS curriculum at Southampton, including best practice for common assessment types.
+The Medical Education Innovation Network organised a half day seminar/workshop that explored the evolution of assessment methods in undergraduate medical curricula.
+It provided an overview of the principles of assessment practice within the BMBS curriculum at Southampton, including best practice for common assessment types.

-Sponsored by the Anatomical Society of Great Britain and Ireland, the afternoon will integrate a mini symposium on anatomy assessment in medical curricula, using selected examples that will be transferable and applicable to educators spanning the majority of basic science subjects within the pre-clinical years.
-This event is intended to be as inclusive as possible, bringing together a range of academics with a mutual interest in medical curricula assessment approaches.
+Sponsored by the Anatomical Society of Great Britain and Ireland, the afternoon integrated a mini symposium on anatomy assessment in medical curricula, using selected examples that are transferable and applicable to educators spanning the majority of basic science subjects within the pre-clinical years.
+The event was intended to be as inclusive as possible, bringing together a range of academics with a mutual interest in medical curricula assessment approaches.

 There were a combination of internal (Dr Bruce McManus director of undergraduate assessments) and external invited speakers (Professor D. Ceri Davies, Imperial College London, Dr Ruth Joplin, Aston University & Professor Fabio Quondamatteo, University of Glasgow), as well as an interactive workshop to enable skill development in producing high quality One Best Answer Questions.